DynGraphLab/DynDeltaOrientation/README.md

 }
 ```

-When using the nearly exact solvers, please cite:
+When using the heuristic solvers, please cite:
 ```
 @article{DBLP:journals/corr/abs-2301-06968,
   author    = {Jannick Borowitz and